iqtedar123/PCFinancialAssignment/store-admin/README.md

 # Introduction

 This is a store admin app.
 It allows authenticated users to add/remove/edit/delete products.
-It uses React, Emotion and FontAwesome.
+It uses React, Emotion, Toastify and FontAwesome.

 ## Running